ValentiniMichel/Computer_Vision/README.md

  <p align="center">
    <img src="docs/Immagine2.png">
  </p>
-At the end is be add objects like a sphere in the scene to create a example of vistual reality.
+At the end is be add objects like a sphere in the scene to create a example of virtual reality.
+The animation was made possible by adding physics in Blender to both objects, allowing for collisions between the two objects, the mesh, and the ball.

  <p align="center">
    <img src="docs/Immagine1.png">